Netflix/lemur/docs/quickstart/index.rst

 This guide will step you through setting up a Python-based virtualenv, installing the required packages, and configuring the basic web service.
 This guide assumes a clean Ubuntu 14.04 instance, commands may differ based on the OS and configuration being used.

-Pressed for time?
-See the Lemur docker file on `Github <https://github.com/Netflix/lemur-docker>`_.
+For a quicker alternative, see the Lemur docker file on `Github <https://github.com/Netflix/lemur-docker>`_.

 Dependencies